jwworth/jakeworth/content/blog/sinatra-pull-request-126.md

 Reading Sinatra's documentation today, I found a few things to improve.
 I checked and didn't see anybody working on them, so I decided to fix them.

-I've already contributed <a href='http://worth-chicago.co/my-first-pull-request-sinatra'>once</a> to this project, so I had a fork and local repo ready.
+I've already contributed once to this project, so I had a fork and local repo ready.
 My fork was almost a month old, so I wanted to ensure it was current.

 To do this, I needed to sync my fork with the project.
 Step one was to verify that I didn't have an upstream already set.